-• User certificate not present: The administrator can force the use of a specified Security Policy if no user certificate is present.
+- User certificate not present: The administrator can force the use of a specified Security Policy if no user certificate is present. - Allow the Mobile Security Client to send system logs: Instructs the client to write to system logs.

 5.3.1.2.6 CRL Handling Tab